Some patients are easy to treat. Some patients are harder.

-These patients present very weak, exhausted, depleted, and sometimes lethargic.
-They describe their quality of life as miserable, no energy, and unmotivated–as if they have lost their spark.
+These patients present as very weak, exhausted, depleted, and sometimes lethargic.
+They describe their quality of life as miserable; no energy, and unmotivated—as if they have lost their spark.

-Often these patients will be recovering from an illness, surgery or the birth of a baby.
-Many of them will have chronic conditions such as autoimmune disorders.
+Often, these patients are recovering from an illness, surgery, or the birth of a baby.
+Many of them have chronic conditions such as autoimmune disorders.
 This is also a typical presentation for hospice and chemotherapy patients.

-In AcuGraph you will often see really a low average (aka”Chi Energy Level”).
+In AcuGraph you will often see really a low average (a.k.a.
+“Chi Energy Level”).
 Notice the picture above.
 The average for this patient is only 25.
-We have always taught practitioners that when the average is really low it is indicative of patients who didn’t get enough sleep, are elderly, or have chronic health conditions.
-Suggested treatment strategies up to this point included treating the jing well points with laser or microcurrent to help the energy shift.
+We have always taught practitioners that when the average is really low, the patient likely didn’t get enough sleep, is elderly, or has chronic health conditions.
+Suggested treatment strategies up to this point included treating the Jing Well points with laser or microcurrent to help the energy shift.

 I’m doing something different now and I’m getting really GREAT results.